Crespur/Crespur/README.md

 - 👋 Hi, I’m @Crespur
 - 👀 I’m interested in studying CS at CSU
-- 🌱 I’m currently learning CS50 on Harvard EDX
+- 🌱 I’m currently studying Computer Science at CU Denver
 - 💞️ I’m looking to collaborate on projects relating to Mental Health
-- 📫 How to reach me, tik tok @crespur or on twitter @crespurr
+- 📫 How to reach me, tik tok @crespur

 <!---
 Crespur/Crespur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.